 United States withdrew in 2002,

-As with most other policies, the situation is far worse under Donald Trump.
-The Trump Administration has threatened visa bans on ICC staff if they investigate US citizens serving in Afghanistan.
-The US under Trump even revoked the ICC Procecutor’s visa last April.
+As with most other policies, the situation is far worse under the current administration.
+The State Department has threatened visa bans on ICC staff if they investigate US citizens serving in Afghanistan.
+The White House had the audacity to revoke the ICC Prosecutor’s visa last April.
 This is an unacceptable abuse of power.

 Other concerns about the ICC have come from Africa.
 Nations on that continent point out that incidents that take place in underdeveloped nations with black populations seem to be the priority.
-Similar incidents taking place in developed nations with white populations do not seem to face the same scrutiny.
-And, of course, since the United States is not a member of the court and has, at times, been actively hostile to it, that country can act with impunity around the world.
+Similar incidents taking place in developed nations with white populations don’t seem to face the same scrutiny.
+And, of course, since the United States isn’t a member of the court and has, at times, been actively hostile to it, that country can act with impunity around the world.

-the ICC has not been an unqualified success
+the ICC has been a qualified success AT BEST

 On the whole, we have mixed emotions as we mark this anniversary of the ICC.
 The Conference of Rome succeeded where countless others had failed.
-Even so, the ICC has not been an unqualified success.
+Even so, the ICC has been a qualified success at best.
 The failure to bring the United States on board has hobbled the court.
-The current administration is making matters worse than ever.
+The current US administration is making matters worse than ever.
 What nobody seems to think about are the victims of war crimes and crimes against humanity.
 They should be the focus of the ICC and all nations, including the United States.

 We all need to find ways to pressure our governments wherever we live to bring this focus to the ICC.
 Hopefully, it won’t take another 21 years to get that done.
 International law is still in its infancy.